 Newell is a tiny city located in the state of South Dakota.
 With a population of 597 people and just one neighborhood, Newell is the 110th largest community in South Dakota.
 Newell has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Being a small city, Newell does not have a public transit system used by locals to get to and from work.
+Newell is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Newell in 2022 was $28,268, which is lower middle income relative to South Dakota and the nation.
 This equates to an annual income of $113,072 for a family of four.
 However, Newell contains both very wealthy and poor people as well.